nosman/Ocamlapi/readme.md

 ## Libraries

-Okapi ships with 4 libraries:
+Ocamlapi ships with 4 libraries:

 * ocamlapi: Base module for the library.
 * ocamlapi_async: Use ocamlapi with the `Cohttp-async` backend.